 As a general rule, wrongful termination claims can be challenging to litigate, in large part due to the fact that there may be limited evidence, or the evidence itself may be ambiguous.
 Wrongful termination claims can also be difficult for the employee and employer in other ways.
 For the employee, the emotional and financial catastrophe of sudden and unjustified termination can have a substantial effect on their overall wellbeing.
 For the employer, particularly early-stage companies, a wrongful termination claim may demand time and resources that are in short supply — even worse, it may damage the reputation of the company.
 Given the inherently sensitive and high-stakes nature of wrongful termination claims, it’s important that litigants work with attorneys who have a long track record of success handling wrongful termination claims.

-Here at Berg Plummer Johnson & Raval, LLP, we understand that clients have different budgets and objectives when it comes to litigation.
+Here at Berg Plummer Johnson & Raval, LLP, our Houston wrongful termination attorneys understand that clients have different budgets and objectives when it comes to litigation.
 We offer unique fee arrangements that are designed to help you accomplish your strategic goals while staying within your budget limitations.